 The products in question come in all shapes, colours, styles and sizes, with each one presenting its own unique set of challenges.

-For example during the course of a week the team might be photographing the latest range of Sony electronics, followed by a range of Omega watches for a particular retailer, followed by the latest Superdry clothing range, either being modelled by professional models (which introduces yet another level of potential complexity) or simply ‘standalone’ as depicted in the picture below.
+For example during the course of a week the team might be photographing the latest range of Sony electronics, followed by a range of Omega watches for a particular retailer, followed by the latest Superdry clothing range, either being modelled by professional models (which introduces yet another level of potential complexity) or simply ‘standalone’.

 In order to achieve the levels of automation required the system would need to incorporate as many manual processes as possible and attempt to replace these via a smart amalgamation of hardware and software processes and applications, all designed to refine and automate the various tasks as much as possible.